sahilX7/nanoPaliGemma/README.md

 ### 3. Gemma Decoder (Text Generation)
 The final stage utilizes the Gemma Causal Language Model, a decoder-only Transformer.

 * **Input Fusion:** The projected image tokens are concatenated with the text input tokens (e.g., the prompt).
-The sequence order is typically [Image Tokens, Text Tokens].
+The sequence order is [Image Tokens, Text Tokens].

 * **Embedding & Normalization:** The text tokens are passed through the model's embedding layer.
 The combined sequence (image + text embeddings) is normalized.